 Why UW-Eau Claire

-In Centennial Hall you’ll have access to hands-on experiences and modern facilities, including the department’s Resource Library, the University Human Development Center and the Literacy Boost program.
+In Centennial Hall you’ll have access to firsthand experiences and modern facilities, including the department’s Resource Library, the University Human Development Center and the Literacy Boost program.
 For more than 20 years, faculty have directed students within the Literacy Boost program, a community-based summer program that addresses literacy needs.
 This program has served 40-60 students per year from the Eau Claire Area School District as well as from other area school districts.
-This hands-on opportunity provides our graduates with a distinct advantage and cultivates competence and confidence that leads to 100 percent job placement.
+This opportunity provides our graduates with a distinct advantage and cultivates competence and confidence that leads to 100 percent job placement.

 The Early Childhood in Prague program provides majors with an international experience.
 This experience includes a two-week school placement with students who are learning English as a second language and allows students to understand what comprises early childhood and special education in other countries.
 In addition, students can be placed in urban and reservation schools to gain cultural immersion experience.